samiyaalizaidi/COD-with-YOLOv8-Segmentation/README.md

 ## Experiments Performed

-All of these results were obtained by testing the models on the benchmark ``COD10K`` testing dataset that contains ``2026`` camouflaged images.
+These metrics were computed using the [COD-ToolBox](https://github.com/DengPingFan/CODToolbox) provided by Deng-Ping Fan et al. The tests were performed on the benchmark ``COD10K`` testing dataset that contains ``2026`` camouflaged images.

 #### Entire Dataset Including MoCA